All She Wants Is

 "All She Wants Is" is a song by the English pop rock band Duran Duran.
 It was released on 28 December 1988 as the second single from their fifth studio album, Big Thing (1988), and reached No. 9 on the UK Singles Chart and No. 22 on the Billboard Hot 100 in the United States.
 "All She Wants Is" had a bigger impact in the UK than its predecessor ("I Don't Want Your Love"), hitting the top ten; it was the last of twelve UK top ten hits for Duran Duran during the 1980s.

 There are seven official mixes of "All She Wants Is", which were all done by Shep Pettibone.
 The single's B-side is an original medley called "I Believe/All I Need to Know".

 Critical reception

 Cashbox called it a "growling, thumping rock extravaganza that's danceable."
 Jerry Smith of Music Week thought that the "stylish track from their Big Thing LP deserves attention."
+Music & Media wrote that the song was an "acid -inspired cut" that was "more likely to re-establish [Duran Duran] than the overly derivative 'I Don't Want Your Love'."
 Writing for AllMusic, Mike DeGagne thought that the song's tempo was "unfavorable" and "gained most of its attention because of its unorthodox style."